 Tips for safe driving

-Here are a few safety tips to help you stay safe when travelling in challenging conditions.
+Here are a few safety tips to help you stay safe when travelling in challenging conditions:

-According to research, using a handheld device during driving can increase your crash risk by 2.5 times.
+Avoid distractions.
+Using a handheld device during driving can increase your crash risk by 2.5 times.
 To stay safe, keep your attention on the road and your driving.
 Don’t use your phone or multitask!

+Plan out your drive ahead of time.
 Before starting your journey, make sure you’ve planned out your stops.
 These could be breaks to eat, rest, or take necessary phone calls.
-Pulling over takes a few minutes and makes your drive much safer.

-Did you know that drowsy driving contributes to 21% of fatal crashes?
+Pull over if you’re sleepy.
+Drowsy driving contributes to 21% of fatal crashes.
 When you’re feeling sleepy, avoid the temptation to keep going.
 Pull over and get some rest before continuing your journey.

+Choose the correct driving speed.
 Drive at the allowed speed limit and slow down when necessary.
 This could be when weather conditions are challenging, the road conditions aren’t optimal, or visibility is low (including at night).

-Assume something unexpected may happen and be ready to react all the time.
+Drive defensively.
+Always pay attention to other drivers around you and assume something unexpected may happen and be ready to react all the time.

-Try Bolt Drive for your journeys
+Try car-sharing for your journeys

 If you’re heading out for a more adventurous journey, make sure your chosen road matches your skill level.